wewewer123/LOVE-VN-ENGINE/README.md

 # Running

-To run the vn on the 3DS simply startup LovePotion from the homebrew launcher.
+- 3DS: To run the vn on the 3DS simply startup LovePotion from the homebrew launcher.

-To run the vn on iOS simply run the .love file that you imported into the app.
+- iOS: To run the vn on iOS simply run the .love file that you imported into the app.

-To run the vn on pc simply drag the game folder or the game .love file onto the exe.
+- pc: To run the vn on pc simply drag the game folder or the game .love file onto the exe.

 # Creating custom story